kawamataryo/sky-follower-bridge/scripts/CHROME_RELEASE.md

 Only the production Chrome build is packed.
 Private support exports, browser profiles, and source files outside that build directory are not included.
 Firefox releases and logged-in real-site testing are outside this workflow.

+## Configured publisher (2026-09-20)

+- Google Cloud project: `sky-follower-bridge` (`510417285895`).
+- Publisher: `5ba868b7-4268-4b3c-8252-058515f9efb4` (RyoKawamata).
+- Service account: `sfb-chrome-ci@sky-follower-bridge.iam.gserviceaccount.com`,
+  registered in the Chrome Web Store publisher settings.
+- Provider: `projects/510417285895/locations/global/workloadIdentityPools/sfb-chrome-release/providers/github`.
+- GitHub environment: `chrome-webstore`; all three `CWS_*` variables above are set.
+- The provider requires repository ID `642846986`, owner ID `11070996`, the `chrome-webstore` environment, `main` or a `chrome-v*` tag, and the `.github/workflows/publish-chrome.yml` workflow.
+The service-account binding is scoped to `attribute.repository_id/642846986` in this dedicated pool.
+- No service-account private key was created.
+The account has no project-wide role.

+The authenticated Developer Dashboard shows **3.2.1 already publicly published**, with its last-update date displayed as 2026-05-22.
+Earlier cached public-store data showing 3.2.0 was stale.
+Do not upload 3.2.1 again.
+The registration and GitHub configuration are complete; the first GitHub OIDC authentication must still be verified after this workflow is merged into main.